novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-111.md

 "Me?"

 "Yes, I've been seeing your name in the news frequently.
 Of course, along with 【Jungle】.
-Just today, an article in the Wall Street Journal mentioned that if 【Jungle】 enters the U.S. market, it would be a formidable competitor to 【Yahoo】."
+Just today, an article in the Wall Street Journal mentioned that if 【Jungle】 enters the U.S. market, it would be a formidable competitor to 【Yaho】."

 Lee Hyun-woo smiled brightly.

 Then he said,

-"Then we must enter the market to show that we're not just a competitor to 【Yahoo】."
+"Then we must enter the market to show that we're not just a competitor to 【Yaho】."

 A gleam appeared in Jang Jae-won's eyes.

-It was because the nuance was that 【Yahoo】 couldn't be his rival.
+It was because the nuance was that his rival extends beyond【Yaho】.

 Not only Jang Jae-won but many of the members of the 【Guseong】 family, who were paying attention to the conversation, looked at Lee Hyun-woo with expressions of varying significance.